M0hdF41Z4N/Meal/README.md

 # Meal
-### This tiny simple web app is based on vanilla JS with the help of bootstrap framework.
+### This tiny simple web app demonstrates working of API with JavaScript is based on vanilla JS with the help of bootstrap framework.
 ## Functionalities
 1. Searching a meal
 2. View meal information/details